DNA

 (6) Subogh Gupta, everyday objects "gold movie Toilet seat created by this Indian Artist, exhibition at the Galleria Continua, Paris 3, 2021 02 10,

-(7) Robert, the Throne of Thought, 2021 Paris MOM 2021
+(7) Robert, The Throne of Thought, 2021 Paris MOM 2021

-(9) Nicolas Bounine, Living upright or regaining balance, JC Lattès, 2002
+(9) Nicolas Bounine, Living Upright or Regaining Balance, JC Lattès, 2002

-( 10) Jean-Yves Leloup, sitting and walking, free spaces, Albin Michel, 2011
+( 10) Jean-Yves Leloup, Seating and Walking, Open Spaces, Albin Michel, 2011

 (11) Boris Cyrulnik, Psychologies, April 3, 2020, Animals help us redefine ourselves

-(14) Frédéric Worms The Moment of Care.
-What do we care about?, Paris, PUF, 2010
+(14) Frédéric Worms, The Moment of Care: What Do We Care About?, Paris, PUF, 2010

-(15) Fabrice Midal “leave yourselves alone!”, Flammarion 2017, Paris
+(15) Fabrice Midal "Leave yourself alone!", Flammarion 2017, Paris

-(16) Baudelaire Elevation, The Flowers of Evil
+(16) Baudelaire, Elevation, The Flowers of Evil

-(17) Lydie Arickx, the roots of chaos, 1998, Poligraphie Bolis Spa, Bergamo, Page 95 Exhibition at the Château de Chambord 2020
+(17) Lydie Arickx, The Roots of Chaos, 1998, Poligraphie Bolis Spa, Bergamo, Page 95.
+Exhibition at the Château de Chambord, 2020.

-(19) Deconfine with lightness, In our best light, Philomist newsletter reader 05/13/2021
+(19) Easing out of lockdown with ease, In our best light, Philomist newsletter reader 13/05/2021

-(20) Roger-Pol Droit What unites US, Plon, 2015
+(20) Roger-Pol Droit, What Unites Us?, Plon, 2015

-(21) Natsume Sôseki, I am a cat, Gallimard, 1986 P 52-58
+(21) Natsume Sôseki, I Am a Cat, Gallimard, 1986, pp. 52-58

 TY SHEE ZEN INSPIRING LIFESTYLE